Assassination of Orlando Letelier: Background

+Ambassador and minister

 In 1971, Letelier was appointed ambassador to the United States by Salvador Allende, the socialist president of Chile.
-Letelier had lived in Washington, D.C., during the 1960s and had supported Allende's campaign for the presidency.
-Allende believed Letelier's experience and connections in international banking would be highly beneficial to developing US–Chile diplomatic relations.
-During 1973, Letelier served successively as Minister of Foreign Affairs, then Interior Minister, and, finally, Defense Minister.
-After the Chilean coup of 1973 that brought Augusto Pinochet to power, Letelier was one of the first members of the Allende administration to be arrested by the Chilean government and sent to a political prison in Tierra del Fuego.
+Letelier had lived in Washington during the 1960s while working for the Inter-American Development Bank and had supported Allende's presidential campaign; Allende believed that Letelier's experience and contacts in international banking would help develop U.S.–Chilean relations.
+During 1973, Letelier served successively as Minister of Foreign Affairs, Interior Minister, and finally Defense Minister.
+After the Chilean coup of 1973 brought Pinochet to power, Letelier was among the first members of the Allende government to be arrested and was sent to a political prison in Tierra del Fuego.

-He was held for 12 months in different concentration camps and suffered severe torture: first at the Tacna Regiment, then at the Military Academy.
-Later, he was sent to a political prison for eight months at Dawson Island.
-From there, he was transferred to the basement of the Air Force War Academy, and finally to the concentration camp of Ritoque.
-Eventually, international diplomatic pressure, especially from Diego Arria, then Governor of the Federal District of Venezuela, and United States Secretary of State Henry Kissinger resulted in Letelier's sudden release on the condition that he immediately leave Chile for Venezuela.
-He was told by the officer in charge of his release that "the arm of DINA is long; General Pinochet will not and does not tolerate activities against his government."
-This was a clear warning to Letelier that living outside of Chile would not guarantee his safety.
+He was held for twelve months in a succession of camps and subjected to severe torture, first at the Tacna Regiment and then at the Military Academy in Santiago, before being sent for eight months to the prison camp on Dawson Island.
+He was later transferred to the basement of the Air Force War Academy and finally to the Ritoque concentration camp.
+International diplomatic pressure—particularly from Diego Arria, then governor of the Federal District of Venezuela, and U.S. Secretary of State Henry Kissinger—secured Letelier's sudden release in 1974 on condition that he leave Chile immediately for Venezuela.
+The officer overseeing his release warned him that "the arm of DINA is long" and that Pinochet would not tolerate activity against his government from abroad, a clear signal that exile would not guarantee his safety.